Updated April 2026

 Check Flood and Hazard Maps

-Review your local council's LIM report and hazard maps before purchasing.
-Properties in known flood zones or erosion areas may face higher premiums or cover restrictions.
+Review your local council's hazard maps and planning overlays before purchasing.
+Properties in known flood zones, coastal erosion areas, or bushfire attack level (BAL) zones may face higher premiums or cover restrictions.

 9